 This video will give you an idea of what needs to be done, this case example is the Municipal Solid Waste Incineration Ash Monofill located in Babylon, Long Island – New York, USA, which is about to reach full capacity.

 Municipal Solid Waste (MSW) Incineration Bottom Ash and Combined Ash transformation.

-At Ashcrete Technologies we have developed the unique technology in the world that transforms Municipal Solid Waste (MSW) Incineration Bottom Ash and Combined Ash (MSW Bottom Ash + MSW Fly Ash) into a composite material concrete-like that can be used to make Roads, Bridges, Barriers and Marine Structures turning this waste stream 100% sustainable contributing to a circular economy.
+Ashcrete Technologies has developed a revolutionary technology that can transform Municipal Solid Waste (MSW) Incineration Bottom Ash and Combined Ash (MSW Bottom Ash + MSW Fly Ash) into a concrete-like composite material that is suitable for use in a variety of applications such as roads, bridges, barriers, and marine structures.
+This innovative process has the potential to transform waste streams into a sustainable resource, contributing to a circular economy.

-Ash transformation takes place at atomic level where ash ions get stimulated by nanocomposites allowing their absorption by the products generated during hydration reaction.
-The absorption can be divided into physical absorption and chemical absorption.
-Physical absorption is caused by van Der Waals forces between particles, while chemical absorption is the result of chemical bond formation.
+The transformation of ash into Ashcrete takes place at the atomic level, where the ash ions are stimulated by nanocomposites, allowing their absorption by the products generated during the hydration reaction.
+This absorption can be categorized into physical and chemical absorption, with the former being caused by van der Waals forces between particles and the latter being the result of chemical bond formation.

 Ash Ion Migration

 The below table shows the migration of elements, in yellow raw ash elements, in green XRF elemental analysis of Ashcrete (Composite concrete-like material made with MSW I. Ash).

 At 28 days Ashcrete surpasses the 30 Mpa (>4000 psi) mark.